RSV vaccinations

 The RSV (respiratory syncytial virus) vaccine is offered to adults at the highest risk of serious illness from RSV infection.

-The RSV vaccine is also offered during pregnancy, regardless of age.
 It’s usually given as an injection in your upper arm.
 You may be able to get the RSV vaccine at the same time as other vaccines like shingles or pneumococcal (PPV).

 Eligibility and appointments